Alfresco/acs-deployment/docs/docker-compose/examples/customisation-guidelines.md

 Although it's possible to change and mount files/folders into existing Docker images the recommended approach is to create new custom Docker images.

 Installling AMPs also requires the creation of a custom image, this guide describes the steps required to install AMP files into Alfresco Content Repository and Alfresco Share images.
-These custom images can then be deployed using docker-compose.
+These custom images can then be deployed using Docker Compose.

 This process requires some familiarty with [Docker](https://www.docker.com/) and specifically [Dockerfile commands](https://docs.docker.com/engine/reference/builder/).